Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Background and Related Work

 The mathematical framework of differential privacy was first introduced by Dwork, McSherry, Nissim, and Smith in \cite{dwork2006calibrating} to provide a rigorous foundation for privacy-preserving data analysis.
 Here, we provide a brief exposition of its core definitions.

 Consider a randomized mechanism $\mathcal{M}$ that produces an output $\mathcal{M}(\mathcal{D})$ from a given dataset $\mathcal{D}$.
 The core principle of differential privacy is to ensure that the output distribution does not depend sensitively on the presence of any single individual, thereby protecting sensitive information against adversarial inference.
-This requirement can be viewed as distributional robustness under single data perturbations: the probability distributions of $\mathcal{M}(\mathcal{D})$ and $\mathcal{M}(\mathcal{D}')$ must remain statistically similar whenever $\mathcal{D}$ and $\mathcal{D}'$ differ by at most one observation.
-The following definition of $(\epsilon, \delta)$-differential privacy formalizes this intuition \cite{dwork2009differential}.
+This requirement can be viewed as distributional robustness under single data perturbations: the probability distributions of $\mathcal{M}(\mathcal{D})$ and $\mathcal{M}(\mathcal{D}')$ must remain statistically similar whenever $\mathcal{D}$ and $\mathcal{D}'$ are datasets of the same size $n$ that differ in exactly one entry.
+The following definition of $(\varepsilon, \delta)$-differential privacy formalizes this intuition \cite{dwork2009differential}.